folio-org/ui-okapi-console/doc/running-a-complete-system.md

 If you are using any of these alternative approaches, you can skip the server-side instructions and go straight to the [client side](#client-side).

+We will assume that all the software is checked out in the same directory, which we will designate as `$ROOT`.

 ## Server side